christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Definitions\
 BOOK I. THE ORIGINS OF CHRISTIANITY\
 Chapter 1: The Creation of Christianity \
-§ 1.1 Imperial Cult\
-§ 1.2 The Cult of Antinous and the Bar Kokhba Revolt (132–136 CE)\
-Chapter 2: The Origins of Judaism\
-§ 2.1 Ethnogenesis of the Jews\
-§ 2.2 The Myth of a Jewish People\
-§ 2.2.1 Alexandria\
-§ 2.2.2 Romanization\
-§ 2.2.3 Shimon bar Yochai\
-§ 2.2.4 Modern Judaism\
-Chapter 3: The Origins of Zoroastrianism\
-§ 3.1 Zoroaster and Jewish Influence\
-§ 3.2 Zoroastrianism’s Impact on Subsequent Religions\
-Chapter 4: The Origins of Buddhism\
-§ 4.1 Buddhism’s Roots in Zoroastrianism\
-§ 4.2 The Hellenization of Buddhism\
-Chapter 5: Alexander the Great\
-§ 5.1 Alexander's Influence on Religious Thought\
-§ 5.2 Alexander as a Prototype for the Jesus Figure\
-Chapter 6: Ancient India\
-§ 6.1 The Asuras and Jewish Influence\
-§ 6.2 The Aryan Invasion and the Evolution of Indian Religions\
-Chapter 7: The Alexandrian School\
-§ 7.1 The Role of the Alexandrian School in Religious Syncretism\
-§ 7.2 The Creation of the Septuagint and Its Impact\
-Chapter 8: The Origins of Gnosticism\
-§ 8.1 Simon Magus and the Creation of Gnosticism\
-§ 8.2 Gnosticism's Influence on Early Christianity\
-Chapter 9: Rome\
-§ 9.1 The Role of the Herodians in Rome\
-§ 9.2 Alexandria, Egypt.
+§ 1.1 Bosporan Imperial Cult\
+§ 1.2 Rome on the Bosphorus? \
+Chapter 2: The Subversion of the Bosporan Imperial Cult \
+§ 2.1 The Cult of Antinous and the Bar Kokhba Revolt (132–136 CE)\
+Chapter 3: The Origins of Judaism\
+§ 3.1 Ethnogenesis of the Jews\
+§ 3.2 The Myth of a Jewish People\
+§ 3.2.1 Alexandria\
+§ 3.2.2 Romanization\
+§ 3.2.3 Shimon bar Yochai\
+§ 3.2.4 Modern Judaism\
+Chapter 4: The Origins of Zoroastrianism\
+§ 4.1 Zoroaster and Jewish Influence\
+§ 4.2 Zoroastrianism’s Impact on Subsequent Religions\
+Chapter 5: The Origins of Buddhism\
+§ 5.1 Buddhism’s Roots in Zoroastrianism\
+§ 5.2 The Hellenization of Buddhism\
+Chapter 6: Alexander the Great\
+§ 6.1 Alexander's Influence on Religious Thought\
+§ 6.2 Alexander as a Prototype for the Jesus Figure\
+Chapter 7: Ancient India\
+§ 7.1 Jewish Influence in India \
+§ 7.2 The Evolution of Indian Religions \
+Chapter 8: The Alexandrian School\
+§ 8.1 The Role of the Alexandrian School in Religious Syncretism\
+§ 8.2 The Creation of the Septuagint and Its Impact\
+Chapter 9: The Origins of Gnosticism\
+§ 9.1 Simon Magus and the Creation of Gnosticism\
+§ 9.2 Gnosticism's Influence on Early Christianity\
+Chapter 10: Rome (Italy) \
+§ 10.1 The Role of the Herodians in Rome\
+§ 10.2 Alexandria, Egypt.
 1st Century\
 APPENDICES\
 Appendix A. How Did Christianity Spread So Rapidly?\
 Appendix B. Expulsions from Rome for Trying to Spread Religions\